Which M276 Downpipes Are Best? Raw Stainless vs Ceramic vs Heat-Shielded

 Ceramic-Coated Downpipes

-• What it is: Stainless downpipes with a high-temp ceramic coating.
+- What it is: Stainless with high-temp ceramic coating (inside/out).

 Heat-Shielded (Insulated) Downpipes

-• What it is: Stainless core wrapped in high-temp insulation with a formed outer shield (OE-style double-wall).
+- What it is: Stainless core + high-temp insulation wrap + outer shield (OE-style double-wall).

 Which One Should I Choose?

-Raw Stainless — same high-flow design at the lowest cost; ideal for most street cars.
+Raw Stainless — same flow, lowest price.
+Great for most street C43/E43 owners.

 Best All-Rounder